Sant Martí, Barcelona

 # 2 Razzmatazz

 “Razzmatazz”, with its 5 floors making it the biggest club of Barcelona.
-It is a nightclub and concert hall in Barcelona.
-Its name alludes to the song of the same title by the British band Pulp.
+It is a nightclub and concert hall in Barcelona whose name alludes to a song by the British band Pulp.
 Nontheless, this place is temporarily closed due to COVID-19.

 Address: Carrer dels Almogàvers, 122, 08018 Barcelona